dbfin/getsimple-multipage/README.md

   to the footer.
 This way, custom functions and shortcodes can add the same javascript code without it being duplicated.

+- Comments & Analytics: built-in support for Google Analytics and Disqus

 ### About GetSimple ###

 GetSimple CMS is a flatfile CMS that works fast and efficient.